valentinitnelav/img-with-box-from-excel/README.md

 [![DOI](https://zenodo.org/badge/557367197.svg)](https://zenodo.org/badge/latestdoi/557367197)

-# Overview
+# Overview - what is this about?

-Use `xlwings` to integrate Python with Excel VBA for visualizing images with their corresponding bounding boxes for your AI project.
+How to use the free functionality of the [xlwings](https://www.xlwings.org/) library to integrate Python with Excel for visualizing images with their corresponding bounding boxes for image annotation workflows in your AI project.
-Why still Excel?
-Because it is familiar to many people and still very powerful and user-friendly, especially when you need to add many annotation metadata fields and filter data in these fields/columns.

-This repository consists of a single Python script that allows image visualization from within Excel, together with the associated bounding box of an annotated object).

-From within Excel, one can click on any row and the script will read the image path and the coordinates of the bounding box and display the image in a window together with the box placed on the object of interest.

-In our project, we used [VGG Image Annotator (VIA)](https://www.robots.ox.ac.uk/~vgg/software/via/) to manually annotate insects in images: place a bounding box and add various taxa information and additional metadata.
-However, it is difficult to filter metadata (annotation data) with VIA, so our taxonomists feel at ease using Excel with the annotated dataset.

 ![xlwings-01](https://user-images.githubusercontent.com/14074269/197849882-fc5bba75-7ac2-48e9-b0be-c67fd173342e.jpg)
 ![xlwings-02](https://user-images.githubusercontent.com/14074269/197849897-1cb8b94e-bf4b-4aed-a6ae-cd9bb4b23f4d.jpg)

 The Syrphid image was downloaded from [wikipedia](https://en.wikipedia.org/wiki/Hover_fly#/media/File:ComputerHotline_-_Syrphidae_sp._(by)_(3).jpg)

+Why Excel for image annotation workflows?
+Because it is familiar to many people and still very powerful and user-friendly, especially when you need to add many annotation metadata fields and filter data in these fields/columns.

+This repository consists of a single Python script that allows image visualization from within Excel, together with the associated bounding box of an annotated object.

+From within Excel, one can click on any row and the script will read the image path together with the coordinates of the bounding box, and display the image in a window together with the box placed on the object of interest.

+In our project, we used [VGG Image Annotator (VIA)](https://www.robots.ox.ac.uk/~vgg/software/via/) to manually annotate insects in images: manually place a bounding box and add various taxa information together with some custom metadata.
+However, it is difficult to filter and edit metadata fields with VIA, while Excel is more friendly for such tasks.

-# Installation / How to make it work?
+# Installation - how to make it work?

-One should have an Excel file where each row stores information about a single bounding box.
+Data structure: one should have the annotation data stored in an Excel file in which each row represents information about a single bounding box.

-Each row should have these columns so that the provided Python script works without any other adjustments:
+Each row should have the following columns so that the provided [Python script](https://github.com/valentinitnelav/img-with-box-from-excel/blob/main/img-with-box-from-excel.py) works without any other adjustments:

-- `windows_img_path`: string, the full/absolute path to the image, e.g. `I:\data\field-img\2021-07-06\Centaurea-scabiosa-01\IMG_0377.JPG`;
+- `windows_img_path`: string type, the full/absolute path to the image, e.g. `I:\data\field-images\2021-07-06\Centaurea-scabiosa-01\IMG_0377.JPG`;
-- `id_box`: integer, the id of each box as given by VGG-VIA;
+- `id_box`: integer, the id of each box as recorded by the [VGG Image Annotator (VIA)](https://www.robots.ox.ac.uk/~vgg/software/via/);
-- `x`, `y`, `width` & `height` integer type columns as given by VGG-VIA; these are the bounding box coordinates, where x & y represent the upper left corner (the origin);
+- `x`, `y`, `width` & `height` integer type columns as given by VIA; these are the bounding box coordinates, where `x` & `y` represent the upper left corner (the origin);

 The Python script works only if each row in the Excel file corresponds to a single bounding box.
-This script should be stored anywhere together with its corresponding xlsm file.
+This script should be stored anywhere together with its corresponding `*.xlsm` file (not `*xlsx` - see details below).
-One needs to provide the xlsm file name under `if __name__ == "__main__":` in the script.
+One needs to provide the `*.xlsm` file name under the line `if __name__ == "__main__":` in the provided Python script.
-Also, rename the script to match the name of the xlsm file as well.
+Also, rename the script to match the name of the `*.xlsm` file as well.

 One needs to install [xlwings](https://docs.xlwings.org/en/latest/) and the xlwings add-in.
 See also these two tutorials for the installation:

 - [How to Supercharge Excel With Python](https://towardsdatascience.com/how-to-supercharge-excel-with-python-726b0f8e22c2) by Costas Andreou;
 - The official xlwings website with installation documentation - [here](https://docs.xlwings.org/en/latest/installation.html)

 **Here are the important steps (for Windows):**